troglobit/pimd/README.md

 pimd is limited to the number of `MAXVIFS` interfaces listed in the kernel headers.
 In Linux see `/usr/include/linux/mroute.h`.

 To overcome this limitation, adjust the kernel `#define` to, e.g., 1280, and configure pimd `--with-max-vifs=1280`.
+Please note, this has only been tested with Linux and will likely not work with other kernels!

 With this many interfaces the kernel may run out of memory to let pimd to enable IGMP on all interfaces.
 In Linux, use sysctl to tweak the